vasilescur/dcc/README.md

 #### Duke 250/16 assembler and simulator

 There is an assembler and simulator for the Duke 250/16 packaged with this repository, included in the `asm-sim` folder.
 These are not written by me.
-For more information about these programs, please contact Professor Daniel Sorin, Duke University.
+For more information about these programs, please contact Professor Daniel Sorin at Duke University.

 To assemble and run the compiled program, first build the assembler and simulator from source: